A wire stripper boosts productivity for professional electricians, budding apprentices, and DIYers.

 The KNIPEX Tools Automatic Wire Stripper is ideal for use on computers, electrical box retrofits, and other jobs in tight spaces.
 A squeeze on the grip makes accurate strips on wires from 10- to 24-gauge.
 Even better, the tool automatically adjusts to the wire, drops the blade, and removes the jacket, with just a squeeze of the handle.

 One caveat: This cutter does not cut cable or wire.

 While any toolbox benefits from a pair of linesman pliers, they require some practice to correctly use.
-Inexperienced homeowners are likely to find them heavy and unwieldy.
+Inexperienced DIYers are likely to find them heavy and unwieldy.

 The K12055 does not excel in one area: wire crimping.
-Experienced pros may be able to use it for reliable crimps, but homeowners and DIYers are likely to struggle at first.
+Experienced pros may be able to use it for reliable crimps, but DIYers are likely to struggle at first.

 While these Greenlee’s can crimp (a nice feature not seen in most spring-loaded strippers), it may feel awkward when splicing wires together, unless the spring is removed.

 DIYers that work with metal-clad, BX, and armored cables will find the 53725 BX and Armored Cable Cutter from Klein quickly and accurately strips armor.
-This model fits 3/8-inch metal-clad cable, in both standard and small size, and uses a hand crank and rotary wheel to slice the armored jacket quickly.
+This model fits ⅜-inch metal-clad cable, in both standard and small size, and uses a hand crank and rotary wheel to slice the armored jacket quickly.
 Once cut through, the metal jacket removes easily.

 Even though you know more about the different types of wire strippers, the features to consider, and the top products available, you might still have some questions.
 The following is a collection of some of the most frequently asked questions about wire strippers.
 If you still have some queries after reading through it, you may want to reach out to a wire stripper’s manufacturer and speak with a customer service representative.